RakshithKothuru/Computer-Architecture/README_Memories.md

 ---

-## 10. Memory Redundancy
+## 9. Memory Redundancy

 Memory arrays contain a very large number of cells, so even a small manufacturing defect can produce faulty bits.

 Instead of discarding the entire chip, additional rows and columns are included to replace defective ones.

-### Row Redundancy

-If one or more cells in a row are faulty:

-1. Testing identifies the faulty row address.
+During manufacturing testing:

+1. Faulty rows or columns are identified.
-2. The address is stored using fuses, e-fuses or repair registers.
+2. Their addresses are stored using fuses or e-fuses.
-3. Incoming addresses are compared with the stored faulty address.
-4. A matching address is redirected to a spare row.

-### Column Redundancy

-If a column or bit line is faulty:

-1. Testing identifies the faulty column.
-2. The faulty column is disconnected.
-3. A spare column is selected in its place.
+3. Future accesses to those addresses are redirected to spare rows or columns.

 ### Benefits